How to Prepare for Your New Wellness Website Design Project

 - A lot of this will be already taken care of with your visual branding, should you already have that in order.
 If not, you can work with your web designer on this to come up with what would best suit your small business’s new website.
 If you really have no idea what you like, go to Pinterest and search “web design layout” or “branding examples”

 - Things to take note of:

 Decide what you NEED in your new website

-- It’s literally impossible to over explain what you’re expecting in your new website for your small business.
-It’s better to have too many details than not enough, and leave your designer to guess what you’ll need.
-While they should already have a solid idea of what you need on your website, you should come prepared to the conversation with a basic summary of what you think you’ll need.
+- It’s impossible to over-explain what you expect in your new website for your health and wellness business.
+It’s better to have too many details than not enough, which leaves your designer guessing what you’ll need.
+While they should already have a solid idea of what you need on your website, you should come prepared for the conversation with a basic summary of what you think you’ll need.

 Figure out your objective

-- Are you wanting to funnel in new leads for your service based business?
+- Do you want to funnel in new leads for your service-based business?

 - Do you want to pump up sales to your new online course or ebook?